City Cast Salt Lake logo

 An engraved depiction of members of the Church of Jesus Christ of Latter-day Saints crossing the plains into the Salt Lake Valley.
 (Universal History Archive via Getty Images)

-Like many holidays in the United States, Pioneer Day commemorates a very specific event in a rather complicated history.
+Like many holidays in the United States, Pioneer Day on July 24 commemorates a very specific event in a rather complicated history.
 So what’s the deal with this statewide celebration?

 The Origin Story